yungchou/contoso.insurance/Hands-on lab/HOL unguided - Building a resilient IaaS architecture.md

 In this task, you will deploy a VM scale set that can automatically scale up or down based on the CPU criteria.
 The application the scale set deploys points to the new SQL AlwaysOn availability group created previously.

-Tasks to complete
+#### Tasks to complete

 -   Navigate to <https://github.com/opsgility/cw-building-resilient-iaas-architecture-ss> and click the **Deploy to Azure Button**.
-Deploy the template to the LitwareCloudShopRG resource group in the West Central US region.
+Deploy the template to the ContosoCloudShopRG resource group in the West Central US region.

-Exit criteria
+#### Exit criteria

 -   The scale set should be deployed, and you should be able to browse the CloudShop application from the public IP address assigned to the load balancer.